-Also announced by Mueller was a guilty plea by George Papadopolous, a former Trump campaign foreign policy adviser, to making false statements to FBI agents.
+Also announced by Mueller was a guilty plea by George Papadopoulos, a former Trump campaign foreign policy adviser, to making false statements to FBI agents.

-According to court documents, Papadopolous' false statements to the FBI concerned his contact with a professor with connections to the Russian government about "thousands of emails" that could damage Hillary Clinton.
+According to court documents, Papadopoulos' false statements to the FBI concerned his contact with a professor with connections to the Russian government about "thousands of emails" that could damage Hillary Clinton.

-Sanders downplayed Papadopolous' role within the campaign, saying the indictment is over his "failure to tell the truth," not campaign activities.
+Sanders downplayed Papadopoulos' role within the campaign, saying the indictment is over his "failure to tell the truth," not campaign activities.

-"This individual was a member of a volunteer council that met one time," she said of Papadopolous, adding nothing in today's indictments is "evidence of Trump-Russia collusion."
+"This individual was a member of a volunteer council that met one time," she said of Papadopoulos, adding nothing in today's indictments is "evidence of Trump-Russia collusion."

-She said Papadopolous "reached out" to other campaign officials but no meeting ever occurred.
+She said Papadopoulos "reached out" to other campaign officials but no meeting ever occurred.